ilanjb/clime/docs/tutorials/superchargewithattrib/index.md

 Use the power of attr.ib to supercharge your CliMe.

-It's way more fun than ArgumentParser
+It's way more fun than ArgumentParser.